 Liverpool will welcome French artist Olivier Grossette - renowned for recreating extraordinary structures out of cardboard

-Event Date: Saturday 11th August – Sunday 12th August 2018
+Event Date: Thursday 9th August – Sunday 12th August 2018